knuesel/typst-minideck/examples/tutorial.typ

 slide[
   = Schemes and themes
+  Themes control the layout and general appearance

+  Schemes are declarative font and color settings:
-  Schemes: easy to exchange or use with any theme:
+  - easy to share
+  - work with any theme

+  Here we use schemes to customize the default theme:

   ```typ
   minideck.config(